lucasjellema/tech-radar-prototype2/development-log.md

   (this should save on a lot of calculations)

 ## April 20th
-- derive discrete properties to filter against (in tag filter) dynamically (instead of hard coded)
+- derive discrete properties (and properties with allowable values) to filter against (in tag filter) dynamically (instead of hard coded)
 - drill down on segment
+- workaround: create blip by double click on radar title

 ## April 19th
 - do not show blips with hidden color, size, shape